Good News! We’ve launched an all new Chat Resource Center.

 Now we’re going to do the same exact thing for the private user to user channel.
 When a user opens the modal, they’ll give themselves access to the private chat channel.
 No other users will have access to that channel besides the two users who start chatting.

 How could this possibly be secure if everyone can grant access to themselves?
 It isn’t.
-In the next tutorial, we’ll move the PAM permissions “server side” in a simulated NodeJS environment.
+In the next tutorial, we’ll move the Access Manager permissions “server side” in a simulated NodeJS environment.
 We’ll actually be using another client CodePen client.